FareHarbor/fareharbor-docs/external-api/checkin.md

 ```
 {
-  "checkin_status": string|number|null  // defaults to "auto" if not provided
+  "checkin_status": string|number|null,  // defaults to "auto" if not provided
   "customer": number|null  // defaults to null (whole booking) if not provided
 }
 ```